 Historically, one drawback of the MFi protocol is that it did not allow for two-way communication.
 That is, the connected device could stream to your hearing aids but the hearing aids could not send data back to the device.
 It was a one-way street.
 For hearing aid wearers, this meant no hands-free calling as the hearing aid microphones couldn’t pick up the sound of your voice and transmit back to the phone.

 However, with the recent release of Bluetooth version 5.2, two-way communication is now available within the MFi protocol.
-Keep in mind though, that not all hearing aid manufacturers have incorporated Bluetooth 5.2, so hands-free calling isn’t an option for every MFi hearing aid.
+Keep in mind though, that not all hearing aid manufacturers have incorporated Bluetooth 5.2 or 5.3, so hands-free calling isn’t an option for every MFi hearing aid.
+Also, while backward compatibility is pretty broad, some advanced features of the newer Bluetooth standards—like Auracast (introduced with LE Audio)—will not function with older Bluetooth devices that lack support for these features.

-And some good news for Mac computer users: in May 2023, Apple announced that MFi hearing aids will soon be able to pair directly with “select Mac devices” that use the M1 chip and all devices that use the M2 chip.
+And some good news for Mac computer users: in May 2023, Apple announced that MFi hearing aids would pair directly with “select Mac devices” that use the M1 chip and all devices that use the M2 and M3 chips.
 Previously, iPhones, iPod Touch, and iPad tablets were the only devices that could pair directly with MFi hearing aids without workarounds or accessories.

 In the video below, our audiologist Matthew Allsop explains how you can take advantage of this new capability.
 He also explains how to disconnect your hearing aids from an Apple computer in a separate video.